Step 1 Summary

 - Presentations to elected officials and appointed committees.

 - Create fact sheets or "report cards".

-- Host an open house to share results or a workshop.
+- Host an open house or workshop to share results.

 |Step 5: Develop and Evaluate Alternative Scenarios|